Paul DeJong Player Props: Cardinals vs. Diamondbacks

 Paul DeJong At The Plate

-- DeJong has driven in a run in 20 games this year (27.0%), including eight games with more than one RBI (10.8%).
-He has also driven home three or more of his team's runs in two contests.
+- In 20 games this season (26.7%), DeJong has picked up an RBI, and in eight of those games (10.7%) he had two or more.
+He has also driven in three or more of his team's runs in two contests.

-- He has scored in 29 of 74 games this season, and more than once 5 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.